dss99911/kotlin-simple-architecture/README.md

 ```

 ios
-- you can see Swift UI is similar with Android Jetpack Compose
+- you can see Swift UI's code is similar with Android Jetpack Compose
+- so, It won't take much time to study.
 ```kotlin
 struct SampleScreen: Screen {